sinbad989/merkado_beta/README.md

 # merkado_beta

 a online market for agricultural commodity.
+The website of the merkado_beta can be accessed here: [http://tranquil-eyrie-17154.herokuapp.com/](http://tranquil-eyrie-17154.herokuapp.com/).

 Still under construction, various important features are still not working.
  - need to code optimize the product display